Regular & Precise Feedback: Gen Z Solutions 3

 The key is to be precise

-In short, there is a preference for synchronous communication, with face to face and phone outweighing the rest.
 Note that this underestimates the true picture as non-synchronous modes of communication, text, email and social media, can also be used synchronously.

 The fact that non-synchronous communication may be more easily accessed and ubiquitous does not mean it is preferable.
 Synchronous communication offers a much greater level of authenticity and trust (the value of which is explained here).

 It also offers Gen Z the opportunity to develop the same soft skills they know they need.
-If you want them to learn from you, and vice versa, then get in the room.

-Gen Z is absolutely not immune to taking feedback and acting upon it.
-They may demand more of it than you feel is reasonable.
-The challenge for organisations is to ensure feedback is sufficiently frequent, detailed, precise and with resources to facilitate improvement easily accessible.
+• Gen Z is absolutely not immune to taking feedback and acting upon it.
+They may demand more of it than you feel is reasonable but it is your boundary to manage.

 Previous